 Note: As of December 2022, UPMC will now refer to “monkeypox” as “mpox.”
 This decision comes after recommendations from the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC).

-When the monkeypox virus began spreading worldwide in spring 2022, vaccines and treatments were unavailable to the general public.
+When the mpox (formerly known as monkeypox) virus began spreading worldwide in spring 2022, vaccines and treatments were unavailable to the general public.

 As of September 2022, the vaccine still is unavailable to the general public.
-But people who’ve been exposed to monkeypox may be eligible for vaccination.
-And while there is no specific treatment for monkeypox, treatments for other diseases might help.
+But people who’ve been exposed to mpox may be eligible for vaccination.
+And while there is no specific treatment for mpox, treatments for other diseases might help.

-U.S. health officials declared monkeypox a federal health emergency in August 2022.
-So far, tens of thousands of people have gotten monkeypox in the U.S.
+U.S. health officials declared mpox a federal health emergency in August 2022.
+So far, tens of thousands of people have gotten mpox in the U.S.

 Here’s what to know about vaccines and treatment options.

 There are two mpox vaccines: JYNNEOS (a two-dose vaccine) and ACAM2000 (a single-dose vaccine).
 JYNNEOS is the preferred vaccine, according to the Centers for Disease Control and Prevention (CDC), due to its safety profile.

 The mpox vaccine is not available to the general public at this time.